 The Traumatic Brain Injury (TBI)

-Model System Project at Carolinas Rehabilitation is one of16 centers nationally funded through the Department of Education’s National Institute on Disability Rehabilitation Research.
+Carolinas Rehabilitation proudly serves as a follow-up site for the U.S. Department of Education’s National Institute on Disability Rehabilitation Research TBI Model System of Care.
 The TBI Model System includes a national database and collaborations that allow us to learn about long-term outcomes and problems facing individuals with TBI.
 The project follows individuals with TBI from the time of injury for a lifetime in an effort to improve TBI care through research.
 More than 7,000 individuals have been enrolled with data up to more than 15 years after injury.
 The TBI Model System also makes possible local studies of importance to persons with TBI.

 - Changes over time